Atomizer: Generalizing to new modalities by breaking satellite images down to a set of scalars: Methodology

+The scaling factor $\frac{g}{G}$ directly modulates the coordinate space based on physical resolution.
+At finer resolutions (small $g$), coordinates span a smaller range corresponding to a smaller physical area, while at coarser resolutions (large $g$), coordinates span a larger range reflecting greater physical coverage.
+This enables the model to maintain consistent spatial understanding across different sensor configurations.
+The encoding yields a vector of size $4L+2$, where we concatenate the original pixel coordinates to preserve absolute positional information.\\

-\textbf{Spectral encoding} $\phi_\lambda$: To encode the spectral characteristics of each band, defined by its central wavelength $\lambda$ and bandwidth $\mu$.
-We use a radial basis function (RBF) encoding scheme based on Gaussian kernels.
+\textbf{Spectral encoding} $\phi_\lambda$: To encode the spectral characteristics of each band, defined by its central wavelength $\lambda$ and bandwidth $\mu$, we use a radial basis function (RBF) encoding scheme based on Gaussian kernels.
+We use radial basis functions $\phi_\lambda(\lambda, \mu)$ to encode spectral characteristics.
+Each band's spectral support (defined by central wavelength $\lambda$ and bandwidth $\mu$) is matched against strategically placed Gaussians.\\